glassflow/glassflow-python-sdk/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/your-username/glassflow-py-sdk/blob/main/LICENSE)

 The [GlassFlow](https://www.glassflow.dev/) Python SDK provides a convenient way to interact with the GlassFlow API in your Python applications.
-It can be used to publish and consume events to your GlassFlow pipelines
+The SDK is used to publish and consume events to your GlassFlow pipelines.

 ## Installation